OWASP/www-chapter-stockholm/index.md

 Please review our schedule at [Meetup](https://www.meetup.com/owasp-stockholm/) for upcoming talks.

 ## Weekly Chapter Meetings
-Regular chapter meetings will continue in 2023 and announced here.
+Regular chapter meetings will continue in 2023 and they will be announced here.

 ## Past Events
 See past chapter events